 While you are waiting for help to arrive, use your phone to photograph and video the damage as clearly as possible.
 Capture the source of the problem, the extent of water spread, any visible pipe damage, and any belongings that have been affected.
 This documentation is critical for your homeowner’s insurance claim and should be completed before any cleanup begins.

-According to the Insurance Information Institute, water damage and freezing account for nearly 24% of all homeowner insurance claims, making it one of the most frequently filed loss categories in the United States.
+According to the Insurance Information Institute, water damage and freezing account for nearly 24 percent of all homeowner insurance claims, making it one of the most frequently filed loss categories in the United States.
 Having thorough visual documentation on file significantly strengthens your ability to recover costs and speeds up the claims process with your insurer.

 Step 6: Start Removing Standing Water